 You may have noticed some very realistic, un-glamorous parts to medicine on your work experience.
 No doubt you will have also heard about the junior doctor strikes on the news.
 These can make excellent reflections but remember to keep the overall tone positive and follow up with that you still want to be a doctor even though you know it’s tough.

 Avoid mentioning anything political or choosing sides about things like the junior doctor contract dispute.
 You don’t know the views of the person marking your statement and this could be a very easy and unnecessary way to get on their wrong side.

 “I spent a week shadowing a surgeon in my local hospital.
 I watched with great enthusiasm as the team performed an appendisectomy, laparoscopic cholecystectomy, and a small bowel resection.” … yeah OK, fine.
 But what did you learn?
 This point is really important.

 Being able to list surgical procedures or medical conditions that you have seen doesn’t prove anything, anyone can Google them.
 For each experience, ensure you have reflected on what you learned about being a doctor or yourself.
 For example, think about what skills the surgeon showed that make him good at his job.
 He probably demonstrated excellent teamwork and communication skills with the theatre team.
 Did you see him have empathy for the patient?
 He certainly would have had great practical skills and be able to work calmly under pressure.
-Read more here on how to reflect in your personal statement.

 By reflecting on your work experience, you have hopefully created a comprehensive list of the skills required to be an excellent doctor and shown a good understanding of medicine.